Gosper23/Australian-Interest-Rate-Analysis/README.md

 ![inflation](https://github.com/Gosper23/Australian-Interest-Rate-Analysis/blob/features_jm/Images/Financial%20Factors.png)

-## Question two:
+### Major Question two:

-Will Interest rate effect the index of the 11 sectors of on ASX exchange?
+Will Interest rate effect the index of the 11 sectors on the ASX exchange?

-### Major findings:
+### Findings:

-11 sectors are Energy, Materials, Industrials, Consumer Discretionary, Consumer Staples, Health Care, Financials, Information Technology, Communication Services, Utilities and Real Estate.
+The 11 sectors on the ASX exchange are Energy, Materials, Industrials, Consumer Discretionary, Consumer Staples, Health Care, Financials, Information Technology, Communication Services, Utilities and Real Estate.
-From the data anylyais it is found that the interest rate rise and fall was closest correlated with Materials
+From the data anylyais, it is found that the interest rate rise and fall was somehow closest correlated with Materials

 ![inflation](https://github.com/Gosper23/Australian-Interest-Rate-Analysis/blob/features_jm/Images/ASX.png)

-## Question three:
+### Major Question three:

 Will Interest Rate effect currency exchange rates ?
 (USD, EUR, GBP, CAD, NZD, SGD)

-### Major findings:
+### Findings:

 Some instances when rates fall, currency falls and vice versa,but no obvovious high correlation against the iterest rate changes.